mblackstock/node-red-contrib-influxdb/test-flows/README.md

 You can then execute CLI commands to create databases, make queries, etc..

-First, create a `test database to use by the test flows.
+First, create a `test` database to use by the test flows.

     create database test

+Then, import the test flows into Node-RED and ensure they work.

+### Docker Compose

+To run InfluxDB 1.8, 2.0 and Chronograf using the config file in the current directory:

+    docker-compose up

+For InfluxDB 1.8+, select `Unsafe SSL option` in the Connection Configuration section with Chronograf.
+Create a `test` database to be used by the test flows.

-Then import the test flows into Node-RED and ensure they work.
+Then, import the test flows into Node-RED and ensure they work.